See the revision history at the end ... if you make it that far :)

 For more about profiles, see Use the Profile Manager to create and remove Firefox profiles and Multiple Firefox profiles.

-For more about penguins being tickled, go here.
+For more about ticklish penguins, go here.

-If you’re running Windows you will need to unhide file extensions, and i suggest you keep them unhidden.
+If you're running Windows you will need to un-hide file extensions, and i suggest you keep them un-hidden.